anjaliiee/HER-AI-Assist/README.md

 ```
 Your app should now be running locally.
 You can access it by navigating to http://127.0.0.1:5001/ in your web browser.

-Here is the directory structure you requested in Markdown format:
 #FILE STRUCTURE
 ```
 HER-AI/